1unar-Eclipse/GalaxiteUtils/README.md

 Future Plans:
 - **Auto-Modules:** Allows you to automatically disable certain modules that may conflict with a game.
-  - Toggle Sprint in The Entity, and Coordinates in Chronos.
+  - Toggle Sprint in The Entity and Alien Blast, and Coordinates in Chronos.
 - **Accidental Extra Things Prevent:** Makes you need to double-click to use Extra Things, so you don't accidentally use it in combat and die.
 - **Chat Debloat:** Reduces some spammy hub messages, instead allowing them to be put into a HUD module.
 - **The Entity: Speedrun Timer:** Tracks how long a run takes, and in the future, full splits!